Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Instructions

-• Preheat oven to 200°F, then line a cookie sheet with parchment paper.
+• Preheat the oven to 200°F. Line two baking sheets with parchment paper.

 Notes